You're Under Arrest (Miles Davis album): Background

-During the recording sessions, bass player Darryl Jones introduced Sting to Davis, who was an idol of his.
-Sting was startled when Davis asked if he spoke French; after he said yes, Davis asked him to translate the Miranda warning into French and yell it into the microphone against a backing track.
+During the recording sessions, bass player Darryl Jones introduced Sting to Davis.
+Jones had played in Sting’s band, and arranged the meeting as Sting had idolized Davis.
+Sting was startled when Davis asked if he spoke French; after Sting said yes, Davis asked him to translate the Miranda warning into French and yell it into the microphone over a pre-recorded musical track that was included as the album's first song.

-It marked the ending of Davis's 30-year association with Columbia Records, although the label released the 1984 recording Aura in 1989, and released many archival recordings after Davis died.
+The album was one of Davis's final albums with Columbia Records after a 30-year association before moving to Warner Bros.
+However, the Davis album Aura was recorded in 1984 for Columbia but not released until 1989, and Columbia released many archival recordings after Davis died in 1991.